-To understand which churches should be in which fields of apostolic relationship, we see a wonderful principle in Revelation 2:2; Jesus commends the church in Ephesus because they have, "tested those who claim to be apostles but are not, and have found them false."
-(NIV) From this we learn that it is the local church's responsibility to discern the genuine apostles to whom the Lord is linking them in an apostolic field.
+To understand which churches should be in which fields of apostolic relationship, we see a wonderful principle in Revelation 2:2 (NIV); Jesus commends the church in Ephesus because they have, "tested those who claim to be apostles but are not, and have found them false."
+From this, we learn that it is the local church's responsibility to discern the genuine apostles to whom the Lord is linking them in an apostolic field.
 Initially, where a local church is considering coming under apostolic authority, the responsibility lies with the local elders to discern and prayerfully consider where the Lord is linking them.

+It is the local church's responsibility to discern the genuine apostles to whom the Lord is linking them in an apostolic field.

-Once these elders have discovered who it is they ought to partner with in the gospel, there is a giving over of themselves and their trust to those the Lord Jesus has given them as apostles.
+Once these elders have discovered who it is they ought to partner with in the gospel, there is a giving over of themselves, and their trust, to those the Lord Jesus has given them as apostles.
 In this, there is submission and obedience that comes into that local eldership team in its relationship to the specific apostolic team to whom the Lord has linked them.

-This is a very normal type of relationship within God's church and is made easy to understand when we consider the similarities between an individual family belonging in a local church and a local church belonging in an apostolic field.
+This is a very normal type of relationship within God's church, and is made easy to understand when we consider the similarities between an individual family belonging in a local church, and a local church belonging in an apostolic field.